plandes/lmtask/README.md

   recall and F1, per-class metrics, and invalid-output counts.
 * Generate a machine-readable benchmark record and a rendered Markdown report together with the held-out predictions.
+* Aggregate results from multiple benchmark configurations into a comparative report and automatically generate LaTeX performance tables (via [zensols.datdesc]) for papers and other technical reports.

 The repository includes task and training configurations for sentiment analysis, named entity recognition, general generation, IMDB specialization,